benjaminhr/proxy-dl/README.md

 # proxy-dl
 Downloads Youtube video through US proxy

-All you have to do is:
+All you have to do to get up and running is:
-  - In the directory run `npm install -g . `
-  - `proxy-dl $YOUTUBE_LINK`

-IF you just want the package installed:
-  - `npm install -g proxy-dl`
+  - `npm install -g proxy dl``

+Sometimes the chosen IP may not work, so just rerun the command!